paras1238989/udacity-logs-analysis-project1/README.md

 4. Connect to the Ubuntu VM using : vagrant ssh
 5. Download data for the Database from https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip
 6. Extract the above data and import it in the database using : psql -d news -f newsdata.sql
-7. Clone this git repository using :
+7. Clone this git repository using : git clone https://github.com/paras1238989/udacity-logs-analysis-project1.git
+8. run the main.py file using : python main.py
+9. The result similar to the output.txt will be displayed on the screen.